jcydzik/Juliusz-Cydzik-Thesis-/README.md

 # Juliusz-Cydzik-Thesis-
-Here I will add various scripts associated with my masters thesis titled "Preparing Non-Human Primates to Study Hand-Eye Coordination in Frontal Eye Fields (FEF) of
-Non-Human Primates During Delayed Movement Task", which I will be completing in  May of 2023.
+Here I will add various scripts associated with my masters thesis which I will be completing in  May of 2023.

--The first script compare_ang.m can be used along with the sfile.txt
+1)-The first script compare_ang.m can be used along with the sfile.txt

 -The sfile.txt is a file containing: